 3) Manually resize the sides and top/bottom to fully fit the screen

-With the MSFS Pop Out Panel Manager you can have the mod automatically select, pop out, move, and make full screen all of the avionics in use with your RealSimGear hardware.
-Additionally this is the only way, presently, to use touch screen devices in MSFS until Asobo implement them in a future update.
+With the MSFS Pop Out Panel Manager you can have the mod automatically select, pop out, move, and make full screen all of the avionics in use with your RealSimGear hardware, this includes the G1000.
+Additionally this is the only way, presently, to use touch screen devices in MSFS until Asobo implements the feature.